 Molecular typing of microbes, also known as microbial fingerprinting, has developed rapidly in recent years.

-This has been illustrated on many occasions.
+This technique has been employed on many occasions.
 During the 2011 Shiga-toxin producing E. coli outbreak, which resulted in 4,000 cases and over 50 deaths, molecular typing played a central role in the identification of cases, and in demonstrating that the same strain was responsible for the German and French clusters.

 EFSA provides the tools and databases to support the collection of data on molecular typing of foodborne pathogens in food and animals.
 Ultimately, EFSA’s work in the field of foodborne diseases helps decision-makers in the European Union to set policies and take measures to protect consumers.